FavourAdekola/GreenScore-Public/README.md

-Here's a draft for your README file, covering setup, usage, and main features for the recycling detection system:

----

 # Recycling Detection System with Leaderboard

 This project is a recycling detection system with a leaderboard that encourages users to recycle by assigning points for recycled items.
 Each user has a unique QR code, and the points accumulated are stored and displayed on a leaderboard.
 The backend is built in Python and MongoDB Atlas is used as the database.